Seycove Secondary

 Plagiarism is a form of cheating that involves claiming another’s ideas or writing as one’s own without proper acknowledgement.
 The term applies equally to an entire assignment, or any part of it.
 Submitting assignments done by others, including assignments downloaded from the web without references will be seen as a form of academic dishonesty.

-AI: Students using any unacknowledged content generated by artificial intelligence within an assessment, assignment, or project as though it is their own work constitutes academic misconduct, unless explicitly stated by the teacher that AI can be used.
+Generative AI: It is expected that Seycove students will demonstrate their own learning with authentic work because thinking, communication, research and self-management skills are essential core competencies.
+Students using any unacknowledged content generated by artificial intelligence within an assessment, assignment, or project as though it is their own work constitutes academic misconduct, unless explicitly stated by the teacher that AI can be used.

 Students involved in any form of cheating, plagiarism, or unsanctioned sharing of work may have a range of consequences: